capuchon-dev/xebia-ci-cd/README.md

 ### Terminate the GitHub setting

-The CI/CD is now in place, and everything run, however, if you commit changes into the click-count repo, nothing will happen...
+The CI/CD is now in place, and everything runs, however, if you commit changes into the click-count repo, nothing will happen...
 You have to setup a Webhook on GitHub side to make the connection complete between the repository and the CI/CD: